Teardrop Park

 Teardrop Park geologic section along north park pathway

 Teardrop Park (1999—2004) is a second project together with the landscape architecture firm Michael Van Valkenburgh Associates, and Ann Hamilton.
-Here the artwork lies embedded within the physical and visual structure of rock, water, earth, and plant where three bluestone sections evoke a sense of geologic flux and transition between present time (now) and past time (then).
-While recalling a natural history of the Hudson River Valley, these sections might also recall the processes of quarrying or of stone masonry.
-But this stonework neither comes from nor belongs to any of those things.
-And because it was never any other built thing; the stonework is not a ruin.
+Here the artwork lies embedded within the physical and visual structure of rock, water, earth, and plant where three, bluestone sections evoke a sense of geologic flux and transition between present time (now) and past time (then).
+While recalling a natural history of the Hudson River Valley, these sections might also recall the processes of quarrying and stone masonry.
+But the stonework here neither comes from nor belongs to those things.
+And because it was never any other built thing the stonework is not a ruin.

 Park location (upper left corner)